+# we need to remove all comments – we can use this system…

+newIntroWork <- "The Community Burden of Disease (CBD) is an evolving platform to view and explore detailed disease/condition burden and Social Determinants of Health data on multiple levels of geographic granularity in order to answer and generate questions, both simple and complex.

+The code and system are written/structured to useable by States and Counties throughout the United States—with any State or County using their own structured input file of events (e.g. deaths), and the CBD system supplying underlying population data, Social Determinates of Health data, and all the processing, calculations, and tools to generate a range of interactive displays of multiple rate and count measures.
+The list of disease conditions is based on the Global Burden of Disease system, modified for local public health priorities.

+This California State implementation of the CBD, The California Community Burden of Disease and Cost Engine (CCB), currently includes detailed death data and multiple associated measures (e.g. age-adjusted cause-specific Years of Life Lost rates) for 2001 to 2015 at the census tract, community (California Medical Service Study Areas), county, and statewide levels.
+The CCB also includes a small set of Social Determinates of Health, and describes their correlations with death outcomes, as a pilot for more robust functionality in this area.
+Other short-term road map plans include the addition of burden of disease and costs (charges) based on California Hospital Discharge data, automated report generation, and more.

+GitHub

+Fake Site

+Real Site

+Contact us

+Survey URL"

 textIntro1 <- "The goal of the California Community Burden of Disease and Cost Engine is to provide systematic scientific insight for allocation of Public Health resources, evaluation of Public Health interventions, and other Public Health actions.
 This initial version of the application displays multiple death-related measures (e.g. Years of Life Lost per 100,000 population, crude and age-adjusted death rate, standard mortality ratios) in interactive rankings charts, maps, and trend lines, for California counties, communities (Medical Service Study Areas), and census tracts for recent years.
 At the county level, data are displayed separately for each year, and at the community or census-tract level are displayed only for the most recent five-year period (combined).
 Data for some conditions with very few deaths and/or with other sensitivity considerations are suppressed in this release."

 textIntro2.real <- "This app deployment is for preliminary internal CDPH review.
 Do not share these data with external partners.
 A very wide range of enhancements are being considered for this application.
 Any/all comments regarding errors, enhancements, or any other ideas about this version are most welcome.
 Please email michael.samuel@cdph.ca.gov."